Listen to This Article:

 Most restaurants uphold quality control processes to ensure guest satisfaction.
 This is a critical skill professional chefs will likely need to monitor, so elaborate on what your own process looks like.

-Perhaps you dive into your prior experience as a line chef and ways you ensured dishes reflected the restaurant’s overall standards.
+Perhaps you dive into your prior experience as a line cook and ways you ensured dishes reflected the restaurant’s overall standards.
 Your answer will also likely display your own attention to detail.

 8. How Do You Manage Conflict Amongst Kitchen Staff?

-Students who complete the Culinary Arts program at Escoffier can complete a culinary entrepreneurship course that covers topics around business ethics, management, and leadership.
+Students who complete the Culinary Arts program at Escoffier can complete a culinary entrepreneurship course in foodservice management that covers topics around business ethics, management, and leadership.

 9. How Do You Handle Not Ordering the Right Amount of Ingredients?